dmpv/softpro-swift-styleguide/README.md

 2. **Namespaces**

-   Subclass `Namespace` class to make it clear that the type is just a namespace
+   Subclass `Namespace` class to make it clear that the type is just a namespace:
    ```swift
    // bad
    enum Config {